Contact you local AFI to be considered for an ABFP contribution to supplement other f

 Ultimately, only businesses with a clearly viable business model can be supported.
 This includes a sufficient market and a viable (profitable and sustainable business model).

-Those having secured commercial financing from their local southern Ontario Aboriginal Financial Institution (AFI) for their project will be considered by AIC to demonstrate financially viability.
+Those having secured commercial financing from their local Indigenous Financial Institution (IFI) for their project will be considered by AIC to demonstrate financially viability.

 Businesses with a track-record of profitability, as demonstrated by their financial statements, are more likely to be considered viable than new businesses without a track-record.